mcdemarco/the-new-kitchen-cookbook/meat/cincinChili.md

 ## Variants

-Traditionally, the chili and beans are spooned separately over spaghetti.
-I would consider the spaghetti part of that tradition, though I'd still want to cook it in the chili a bit.
+Traditionally, the chili and beans are spooned separately over spaghetti, but I prefer to cook the spaghetti in the chili a bit.